projectdiscovery/nuclei/README.md

-   -je, -json-export string      file to export results in JSON format -jle, -jsonl-export string    file to export results in JSONL(ine) format -rd, -redact string[]         redact given list of keys from query parameter, request header and body -mg, -mongo-export string     the collection into which export the results to MongoDB (requires `MONGO_CONNECTION_STRING` env variable)
+   -je, -json-export string      file to export results in JSON format -jle, -jsonl-export string    file to export results in JSONL(ine) format -rd, -redact string[]         redact given list of keys from query parameter, request header and body

 CONFIGURATIONS:
    -config string                        path to the nuclei configuration file